supasuge/VeriVote/README.md

     - Voter generates ZKP that:
         - They know there own unique PII that would normally be submitted to a ballot plaintext of the encrypted vote, and they own the private key corresponding to their public key.
 - Signing vote
-    - Voter signs encrypted vote and generates ZKP with private ECC key.
+    - Voter signs encrypted vote and generates ZKP + Digital signature with private ECC key.

 - Submitting vote
     - Encrypted vote, ZKP, and signature submitted to the blockchain.